 You can also find this handy little water tester on Amazon.

 Most Americans have absolutely nothing to worry about when it comes to their tap water, and that means home brewers too.

-However, an NRDC report did come up with some worry facts.
-There is a chance that 15% of people in the US have a dangerous source of water to drink form for various reasons.
+However, an NRDC report did come up with some worrying facts.
+There is a chance that 15% of people in the US have a dangerous source of water to drink from for various reasons.
 Also, every single state has some cases of systems that violate the EPA’s safe drinking act.

 An interesting fact is that you are more at risk of contaminated water if you live in a rural area, although some urban settlements could also be at risk from certain issues.

 You can check your zip code to see if your local water source is safe on the EWG website here.

 What to do if your tap water is hard